 Imam Ikram ul-Huq thinks the debate over a mosque near the site of the former Twin Towers is dumb and downright un-American.

-The Latest on President Donald Trump and US policy in Afghanistan (all times local):
+The Latest on charges filed in an Oakland warehouse fire (all times local):

 Devastating California wildfires this year — and expectations of more to come under the extremes of climate change — prompted regulators Thursday to toughen rules for utility companies to keep power lines clear of brush and tree branches that can easily spark into flames.